Nancy Benoit

-In 2007, Benoit and her son Daniel were victims of a murder-suicide committed by her husband Chris.
+In 2007, Benoit and her son Daniel were victims of a murder-suicide committed by her husband, WWE professional wrestler Chris Benoit.

 Early life

-After graduating from DeLand (Florida) High School, Toffoloni got a job answering phones at State Farm Insurance.
+After graduating from DeLand High School in Florida, Toffoloni got a job answering phones at State Farm Insurance.
 When George Napolitano needed a beautiful young girl for the cover of the June 1984 edition of the pro-wrestling magazine Wrestling All Stars, fellow photographer Bill Otten suggested the 20-year-old Nancy Toffoloni Daus for the role.
 Toffoloni, who had worked as a model, often sat alongside her then-husband Jim.
 She had also been selling programs at the Orlando shows and appeared as Apartment Wrestler "Para" in Stanley Weston's Sports Review Wrestling magazine.
 It was on this shoot where she met Kevin Sullivan, who eventually wanted her to be a part of his wrestling entourage.
 After months of convincing, she finally became an on-air valet, taking the ring name "Fallen Angel".

 Professional wrestling career

 Early career (1984–1989)

-As "Fallen Angel", Toffoloni made her in-ring debut on June 30, 1984, in Miami, Florida, for Florida Championship Wrestling.
+As "Fallen Angel", Toffoloni made her in-ring debut on June 30, 1984, in Miami, Florida, for Championship Wrestling from Florida.

 Toffoloni became a part of Kevin Sullivan's stable of kayfabe "Satanists", which also included wrestlers The Lock, Luna Vachon, The Purple Haze, and Sir Oliver Humperdink.
 Toffoloni and Kevin Sullivan traveled throughout the United States using the "Satanist" gimmick for promotions such as Angelo Savoldi's ICW and Southwest Championship Wrestling.
 The two married in 1985.
 On August 3, 1985, she wrestled Debbie Combs in Hawaii for NWA Polynesian Wrestling, in which she lost by disqualification.

 World Championship Wrestling (1989–1990)

 Nancy Sullivan first appeared in WCW as a "fan" of Rick Steiner named Robin Green, wearing a Steiner T-shirt and large glasses.
 She would sit in the audience and would interact with Steiner whenever he appeared.
 She eventually turned on him, aligning herself with Kevin Sullivan and adopting the name "Woman" and becoming the manager of Doom (Butch Reed and Ron Simmons).
-After leaving Doom, she aligned herself with Ric Flair and the Four Horsemen.
+After leaving Doom, she teamed herself up with Ric Flair and the Four Horsemen.